naggie/dstask/README.md

 potentially operating blindly by matching tags or numbers.

 You can also specify multiple task numbers at one time, as with any other command.

+> Is there a GUI or web interface?

+Not as part of dstask itself.
+However, dstask can be used as a library -- @botto has started developing a web GUI, specifically to allow task management on-the-go via a smartphone: https://github.com/botto/dstask-gui .
+It's in early stages but is meaningful as having no smartphone-based control is a blocker for a lot of people.